Hospital Indemnity Insurance

 - Sickness - Admission and Confinement

-- No age limitations on coverage for employee or spouse/domestic partner6
+- No age limitations on coverage for employee or spouse/domestic partner2

 METLIFE'S HOSPITAL INDEMNITY INSURANCE IS A LIMITED BENEFIT GROUP INSURANCE POLICY.
-The policy is not intended to be a substitute for medical coverage.
+The policy is not intended to be a substitute for medical coverage and certain states may require the insured to have medical coverage to enroll for the coverage.
 The policy or its provisions may vary or be unavailable in some states.
-There is a preexisting condition exclusion for hospital sickness benefits.
-There is a benefit reduction at age 65.
-And, like most group accident and health insurance policies, polices offered by MetLife may include waiting periods and contain certain exclusions, limitations and terms for keeping them in force.
-For complete details of coverage and availability, please refer to the group policy form GPNP12-AX or GPNP12-HI or contact MetLife.
+There is a preexisting condition limitation for hospital sickness benefits.
+There are benefit reductions that begin at age 65.
+Like most group accident and health insurance policies, policies offered by MetLife may contain certain exclusions, limitations and terms for keeping them in force.
+For complete details of coverage and availability, please refer to the group policy form GPNP12-AX or GPNP13-HI or contact MetLife.
 Benefits are underwritten by Metropolitan Life Insurance Company, New York, New York.
 In certain states, availability of MetLife's Group Hospital Indemnity Insurance is pending regulatory approval.

-6Children are covered to age 26.
-There is a benefit reduction at age 65.
+2Children are covered to age 26.
+There are benefit reductions that begin at age 65.